RespiraWorks/Ventilator/manufacturing/wiring/README.md

 It is probably a good idea to manufacture and test these before proceeding with the rest of the mechanical assembly.

+Total price estimate: USD 24.00

+Stand-alone items (not in other assemblies): USD 9.39

 ## Parts

 **Note: If you are a member of the RespiraWorks team, review the [part purchasing guidelines][ppg]